PoisonousJohn/AzureGameRoomsScaler/architecture.md

 ## This document contains information about the overall architecture of the project plus some FAQ.

 The application heavily relies on an external service (probably the matchmaking service).
 This service will have the responsibility to call the described operations.
-Moreover, the application should have a storage mechanism (Table Storage?) to store information about running VMs.
+Moreover, the application should have a storage mechanism (Table Storage) to store information about running VMs.
 This should contain:

 - VM unique ID (maybe its full ARM ID)
 - VM state